iamfourh2e/grpc_anotation_sample/ui/README.md

 - `GET /api/services` - List all services
 - `POST /api/services` - Create a new service
 - `DELETE /api/services/{name}` - Remove a service
+- `POST /api/rpc` - Add a new RPC to an existing service
+- `POST /api/nested` - Add a nested message and field to a service

 ## Service Field Types